Demians12/nameko-devops/README.md

 Once EKS cluster is up and running, It is necessary to prepare it for the application.
 This involves a series of steps including steps of deploying RabbitMQ, Postgres, and Redis on cluster and configure their secrets.
 Detailed instructions are available in the [Part 2 README](./part-2/README.md).

-## Part 3: Deploying the Application (Coming Soon)
+## Part 3: Deploying Application in EKS using Epinio

-This part I will be adding soon, will through the process of deploying your application on [Epinio](https://docs.epinio.io/).
-The application consists of three microservices: a Gateway, Products, and Orders.
+This part through the process of deploying [Epinio](https://docs.epinio.io/) in EKS.
+The application consists of three microservices: Gateway, Products, and Orders.
+Epinio leverages the process of deploying your app on a cluster.

 ## Conclusion